Packing the Perfect Long-Haul Carry On Bag

 Pashmina/Blanket Style Scarf

 Airlines will typically give you a blanket for red-eye flights but I don’t really like putting it up around my face, so I pack my own large scarf or sarong that can double as a blanket.
 I’ll layer it with the plane blanket to get cozy.
+If you want something that does double (or triple) duty, get yourself a Greek/Turkish towel.
+You can use it as a sarong, a towel, a scarf, or a lightweight blanket.

 Check with your doctor before trying this one, and test it at home to gauge your reaction, but sometimes a sleep aid (I use zopiclone/Lunesta as prescribed by my doc) is just what you need to help you get to sleep and stay asleep on a plane.
 It’s pretty much the only way I’ve gotten 8 hours on overnight flights.